crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

 Here follows the R code to visualize the tree.

 ```
+### R code

-# make sure that you are in the same folder where you have your RAxML output, define this with setwd("/home/bt-.....") if necessary.
+# make sure that you are in the same folder of your RAxML output
+# use setwd("/home/bt-.....") if necessary.

 # load the libraries
 library("ape")